youssefsafwat2/Travel-List/README.md

 1. **App**: The main component that manages the state of the packing list and renders other components.
 2. **Logo**: Displays the logo of the application.
 3. **Form**: Allows users to input and submit new items to the packing list.
-4. **PackingList**: Displays the list of items, with options to toggle, delete, or clear the list.
+4. **PackingList**: Displays the list of items, with options to toggle, delete, sort, or clear the list.
 5. **Stats**: Displays statistics about the packing list, such as the total number of items and how many are packed.

 ## Installation